 Tell us about your background

-Why did you choose Strathclyde?
+Why did you decide to study your chosen subject at Strathclyde?

 I have to admit that Mechanical Engineering at Strathclyde was initially my last choice on the application form.
 This position was reversed when I then visited the universities that I had applied to.
 The team at Strathclyde were welcoming and spoke with great passion about the nature of the courses that they were running and how they were preparing their graduates to work in industry.
 I was hooked.